bufak-wiwi/konfetti/api/README.md

 ## Deployment

-To startup the API in an development environment use the following
+To startup the API in an development environment use the following:

 ```sh
 docker compose up